PerseusDL/treebank_data/AGDT2/guidelines/readme.md

 ## README

-This folder contains the guidelines used to treebank the texts of the Ancient Greek and Dependency Treebank 2
+This folder contains the guidelines used to treebank the texts of the Ancient Greek Dependency Treebank 2.
 Two formats for the guidelines are available:

 ```
 1. html